WatchGuard-Threat-Lab/IOCs/README.md

-# WatchGuard Thret Lab IOCs
+# WatchGuard Threat Lab IOCs

 This repository containes Indicators of Compromise (IOCs) from WatchGuard Threat Lab's threat intelligence operations.
 Administrators may download these IOCs and apply them to their security control blocklists to identify and block activity from known threat actors.